GFF logo

 Thread To suit color of materials

-Body Hares ear dubbing, natural, olive or brown dyed
+Body Hares ear or rabbit dubbing, natural, cream/white, light olive or brown dyed

-Tail Extended body made with a dubbing loop.
+Tail Extended body made with a furled dubbing loop.

 Hackle Hair hackle, palmer wise on front half of body.
-Made with a dubing loop from guard hair of hares mask natural, olive or brown dyed
+Made with a dubbing loop from guard hair of hares mask or rabbit skin

 Eyes Burnt monofilament